madhu221b/uva-dl2-team11/blogpost_main.md

 While it's not clear that the statistics we mentioned are related to over-squashing, we also investigated an alternative statistic that has a stronger theoretical relationship with over-squashing.

-Recently (REF) has shown that the degree of over-squashing can be measured by spectral properties of a graph.
+Recently [2] has shown that the degree of over-squashing can be measured by spectral properties of a graph.
 The Cheeger constant $h_G$ of a graph G is defined as:

 $$h_G = \min_{S \subseteq G} h_S \text{  where  }  h_S = \frac{|\delta S |}{\min vol(S), vol(V/S)}$$

 where the _boundary_  $|\delta S |$ is defined as the set of edges 'leaving S' $\delta S = \{ (i, j) : i \in S, j \not\in S}$ and the _volume_ $vol(S) = \sum_{i \in S} \text{degree}(i)$.
 In other words, the Cheeger constant is small when we can find two large sets of vertices with empty intersection, $S$ and $V\S$, such that there are few edges going between them.
 In other words, there is a bottleneck between the two sets.

-(REF) showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
+[2] showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
 The definition is too lengthy to reproduce here, but negative values for a given edge $(i,j)$ can be interpreted as indicating that this edge forms a 'bridge'  between two sets of vertices.

 In turn, this curvature controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of oversquashing).
-Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$ (REF).
+Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$.

 In summary, we expect that graphs with low Cheeger values should suffer more from over-squashing.

 #### Results

+### 3.5 Qualitative investigation of graph characteristics

-### Does rewiring the graph to remove bottlenecks improve performance?
+### 3.6 Does rewiring the graph to remove bottlenecks improve performance?

 Plan:
 * can prove that oversquashing is a problem based on the application of a problem that is designed to fix oversquashing.

-## Conclusions
+## 4. Conclusions

-Plan:
-* Go through which experiments indicated that there was LRI in the data.
+The goals of this study were to replicate the results of the original study, to provide a better characterisation of which of the three LRI factors were most important and finally to assess whether the LRGB was indeed a good benchmark for LRI.
+The first of these was met unequivocally, whereas the other two deserve more qualified discussion.

+### 4.1 Which LRI factors are most prevalent?
+The only LRI factor we found unequivocal evidence for was 'under-reaching'.We showed that the predictions of transformer models were heavily influenced by distant nodes.
+Moreover, we showed that distant nodes (up to 8 nodes away) had a meaningful influence on the accuracy of those predictions.
+This shows that our method can be used to place a lower bound on the length of interaction on a candidate LRI dataset, although this is only possible on node-level tasks.

+We found little evidence for over-squashing in the Pascal dataset.
+If this had been present, we expected that we would find a relationship between the Cheeger constant and the relative accuracies of the transformer and GCN.
+Moreover, our qualitative exploration of the dataset made us doubt that over-squashing could be meaningfully captured by any simple topological statistics.

+### 4.2 Is the LRGB a good benchmark?

+We can give a qualified yes: it's true that there is useful information in distant nodes, and a model can improve its performance on this dataset by leveraging that information.

+However, there are two important caveats: the first is that a model can drastically improve its performance even while only focussing on local information.
+Therefore, we recommend applying the method from section 3.3 to quantify the impact of nodes at different distances before linking increased accuracy to improved modelling of LRI.

+The second is that we have seen no evidence to believe that over-squashing is an issue in these datasets.
+Overall, we believe there needs to be a more compelling argument made linking properties of these datasets to the theoretical causes of oversquashing before this is considered a 'benchmark' for oversquashing.

 # 5. Individual Contributions

-*__Nik Mather__ performed the experiments relating shortest path distance to influence, F1-score and accuracy (although he relied on Madhura and Avik to implement the influence score), assisted in writing the code for the Cheeger value experiments, and wrote most of th blogpost.
+*__Nik__ performed the experiments relating shortest path distance to influence, F1-score and accuracy (although he relied on Madhura and Avik to implement the jacobian for the influence score), assisted in writing the code for the Cheeger value experiments, and wrote most of the blogpost.

 # 6. References